Rutgers logo

 • Other

 • If applicable, indicate the estimated total funds or resources your CLU has allocated to support your project this year.
-Provide a brief description of those resources (e.g., personnel allocations, partial or full institutional matching, long-term financial commitments or investments, fundraising efforts, etc.).
+Briefly describe these resources (e.g. personnel allocations, partial or full institutional matching, long-term financial commitments or investments, fundraising efforts, etc.).

 • Student organizations, please indicate any funds allocated to the project and the source.

-• Impact on students: Will the proposed project help Rutgers University increase undergraduate/graduate enrollment and success of first-generation students from modest income and/or historically underrepresented backgrounds?
-Alternatively, does the proposal build institutional capacity to achieve this goal over a two to three-year timeframe?
+• Impact on students: Will the proposed project help Rutgers University increase undergraduate/graduate enrollment and success of first-generation students, students from modest-income households, and all students who may benefit from programs that advance academic excellence?
+Additionally, does the proposal build institutional capacity to achieve this goal over a two to three-year time frame?

-• Alignment to Rutgers Strategic/Master Plan goals: Does the proposed work encompass efforts to recruit, enroll, support, or graduate students from modest incomes and/or other historically underserved backgrounds?
+• Alignment to Rutgers Strategic/Master Plan goals: Does the proposed work encompass efforts to recruit, enroll, support, or graduate first-generation students, students from modest-income households or those who may benefit from additional resources and support?

 • Demonstrated institutional investment: Does the initiative/program have dedicated or planned funds to support the continued management, implementation, and scale of this project over time?